latex3/latex3.github.io/bugs/index.md

-The reason is is that the kernel interfaces and the document classes have been used for many years in essentially all documents (even documents using different classes often build them upon the standard classes in the background) and thus such changes for would break or as a minimum noticeably change nearly all existing documents.
+The reason is is that the kernel interfaces and the document classes have been used for many years in essentially all documents (even documents using different classes often build them upon the standard classes in the background) and thus such changes would break or as a minimum noticeably change nearly all existing documents.
 See also the file [LaTeX2e News Issue 07]({{site.baseurl}}/news/latex2e-news/ltnews07.pdf) with regard to